jpjpjp/webex-jira-notifier/README.md

 The project comes with a set of reference Jira events.
 When modifying the jira-notifer module developers can check to ensuer that nothing broke by running the following command:      ```npm test```

 When the app encounters something unepexpected in the jira webhook payload which causes an exception, the offending payload is saved in the jira-event-test-cases directory.
 Developerss can modify the test-jira-event-handler.js to send new payloads to the test framework and modify the app to support these payloads

+## Deploy
+The project now comes with a deploy script for deploying in an OpenShift Kubernetes deployment environment.
+Details in the [deploy readme](./deploy/deploy-to-openshift.md)

 ## TO-DO
 * The current implementation requires that all jira users belong to the same email domain.
 A future enhancement might support multiple domains and add code to translate jira mentions to the right email org.